YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for Robotic Thinning: Methods

 The training process for the YOLO11 models was structured to optimize performance across various computer vision tasks.
 The model was trained with a batch size of 8 and a uniform image resolution of 640x640 pixels.
-The training utilized an automatic optimizer and implemented a total of 100 epochs, with a patience setting of 100 to avoid overfitting.
-Key hyperparameters included an initial learning rate of 0.01, momentum at 0.937, and weight decay set at 0.0005.
+The training process utilized an automatic optimizer and implemented a total of 100 epochs, with a patience setting of 100 to avoid over-fitting.
+Key hyperparameters optimzied included an initial learning rate of 0.01, momentum at 0.937, and weight decay set at 0.0005.
 A warmup phase of 3 epochs was integrated to stabilize training parameters, alongside specific loss settings including box loss of 7.5 and class loss of 0.5.
-Image augmentation techniques used were flipping, translation, and a unique mosaic approach with a probability of 1.0.
+The default model image augmentation techniques used were flipping, translation, and a unique mosaic approach with a probability of 1.0.
 Moreover, the model was designed to operate with advanced features like overlap masks and a dynamic workspace of 4.
-In this work, pre-initialized weights were not used, ensuring that the models were trained to adapt solely based on the synthesized dataset, thus providing a fresh foundation to assess the effectiveness of the training and data augmentation strategies employed.
-The training process was conducted on a high-performance computing workstation, which was crucial for managing the substantial computational demands of the study.
+In this work, pre-initialized weights were not used, ensuring that the models were trained to adapt solely based on the dataset collected in this study, thus providing a fresh foundation to assess the effectiveness of the training and data augmentation strategies employed.

-The workstation was equipped with an Intel Xeon(R) W-2155 CPU, which features a base clock speed of 3.30 GHz and 20 cores, providing the necessary processing power for intensive data processing tasks.
-For graphics processing and machine learning computations, the system utilized NVIDIA Corporation GP102 [TITAN Xp] graphics cards, which are well-suited for complex image processing tasks.
-Additionally, the workstation boasted a large storage capacity of 7.0 TB, allowing for extensive data management and analysis.
-It operated under Ubuntu 20.04.6 LTS, a robust and stable 64-bit operating system.
-The system’s graphical interface was managed by GNOME version 3.36.8, with X11 serving as its windowing system, ensuring a stable and efficient environment for conducting the computational analyses required for training the YOLO11 configurations.
+To meet the significant computational needs of this study, the training was conducted on a high-performance computing system.
+This system featured an Intel Xeon(R) W-2155 CPU with a base clock speed of 3.30 GHz and 20 cores.
+For graphics processing and machine learning tasks, the system was equipped with NVIDIA Corporation GP102 [TITAN Xp] graphics cards, adept at handling complex image processing tasks.
+The workstation also boasted a large storage capacity of 7.0 TB, facilitating extensive data management and analysis.
+It ran on Ubuntu 20.04.6 LTS, a robust and stable 64-bit operating system.
+The graphical interface of the system was managed by GNOME version 3.36.8, and X11 was used as its windowing system, creating a stable and efficient environment for the computational analyses required to train the YOLO11 configurations.